1. ElectroBraid® Commitment to Safety

 Wiring a Cross-Fencing Section Or Paddock Division for Rotational Grazing

 Unlike gates, there is no need to dig a trench.
 Simply connect the power from the perimeter fence to the section of cross-fencing using lengths of copper lead-out wire.
+Include a small loop of lead out wire to allow for line movement.

 Using Gate Handles for Gate